 • another residence document issued for members of the resident diplomatic and consular corps as well as for officials and other agents of the institutions, bodies, offices and agencies of the European Union and international organisations with their headquarters or established in Luxembourg.

-In the event that they are in possession of one of these documents at the end of the transition period and can no longer avail themselves of this document, including after 31 December 2021, they may apply to benefit from their rights under the Withdrawal Agreement.
+In the event that they were in possession of one of these documents at the end of the transition period and can no longer avail themselves of this document after 30 June 2023, they may apply to benefit from their rights under the Withdrawal Agreement.

 Prerequisites